 On January 1, 2019, we adopted ASC 842, which supersedes ASC 840.
-We adopted ASC 842 using the modified retrospective approach, whereby there was no cumulative effect adjustments on the adoption and prior periods were not restated.
-There was no net cumulative effect adjustment to retained earnings as of January 1, 2019 as a result of this adoption.
-Accordingly, our leases and lease related costs, as both lessee and lessor, and lease related receivables, as lessor, are presented under ASC 842 as of and for the three months ended March 31, 2019 and under ASC 840 as of December 31, 2018 and for the three months ended March 31, 2018.
+We adopted ASC 842 using the modified retrospective approach, whereby there was no cumulative effect adjustments to retained earnings on adoption and prior periods were not restated.
+Accordingly, our leases and lease related costs, as both lessee and lessor, and lease related receivables, as lessor, are presented under ASC 842 as of and for the three and nine months ended September 30, 2019 and under ASC 840 as of December 31, 2018 and for the three and nine months ended September 30, 2018.

 As a lessor, substantially all of our revenues are earned from arrangements that are within the scope of ASC 842.
 We utilized the practical expedient in ASU 2018-11 to account for lease and non-lease components as a single component which resulted in all of our revenues associated with leases being recorded as rental revenues in the consolidated statements of operations.
-As a result of the adoption of ASC 842, the amounts disclosed in our 2018 10-Q as base rentals, percentage rentals and expense reimbursements have now been combined into rental revenues on the consolidated statements of operations to conform to the current year presentation.
-In addition, certain amounts previously included in expense reimbursements in our 2018 10-Q, which are not related to leases have been reclassified to management, leasing and other services on the consolidated statements of operations to conform to the current year presentation, see Note 4 for additional details.
+As a result of the adoption of ASC 842, the amounts disclosed in our 2018 third quarter 10-Q as base rentals, percentage rentals and expense reimbursements have now been combined into rental revenues on the consolidated statements of operations to conform to the current year presentation.
+In addition, certain amounts previously included in expense reimbursements in our 2018 third quarter 10-Q, which are not related to leases have been reclassified to management, leasing and other services and other revenues on the consolidated statements of operations to conform to the current year presentation.
+See Note 4 for additional details on the amounts reclassified to management, leasing and other services.

 ASC 842 requires certain other accounting changes effective January 1, 2019 where prior year amounts are not reclassified or restated.
 Uncollectible tenant revenues previously recorded in general and administrative expense are recorded in rental revenues as a contra-revenue account in 2019.
 As a result of combining all components of a lease, all fixed contractual payments, including consideration received from certain executory costs, are now recognized on a straight line basis.
-For the three months ended March 31, 2019, we recorded a straight-line rent adjustment of \$1.5 million in rental revenues in our consolidated statements of operations to record revenues from executory costs on a straight-line basis.
+For the three and nine months ended September 30, 2019, we recorded a straight-line rent adjustment of \$1.6 million and \$4.9 million, respectively, in rental revenues in our consolidated statements of operations to record revenues from executory costs on a straight-line basis.
 In addition, direct internal leasing costs are capitalized, however, indirect internal leasing costs previously capitalized are now expensed.
 We only capitalize the portion of these types of costs incurred that are a direct result of an executed lease.
-For the three months ended March 31, 2019, lease costs of approximately \$1.1 million were expensed which would have been capitalized under ASC 840.
+For the three and nine months ended September 30, 2019, lease costs of approximately \$1.3 million and \$3.5 million, respectively, were expensed which would have been capitalized under ASC 840.